Understanding the Georgian Business Visa Landscape

 For Company Registration Purposes:

-- Business plan outlining Georgian operations
+- Business plan outlining Georgian operations and market entry strategy

-- Trade license copy from UAE
+- Trade license copy from UAE (valid and attested if required)

-- Company registration documents
+- Company registration documents and memorandum of association

-For Business Meetings/Negotiations:
+For Business Meetings and Negotiations:

-- Partnership agreements or MOUs
+- Partnership agreements or MOUs (if applicable)

-- Conference registration (if applicable)
+- Conference registration confirmation (if attending events)

-- Scheduled meeting itinerary
+- Scheduled meeting itinerary with company details and dates

 For Investment Activities:

-- Investment proposal documentation
+- Investment proposal documentation detailing sector and capital commitment

-- Proof of investment capital availability
+- Proof of investment capital availability through bank statements or asset documentation

 - Legal counsel engagement letters